ExWeiv/weiv-data/app/README.md

 - truncate (available)
 - update (available)

-### About wixData.v2 features in weivData
+### About wixData.v2 Features in weivData

-- Indexes (not available yet but will be available soon)
+- Indexes (not available yet but will be available soon) ⏰
-- Collections (not available yet but will be available soon)
+- Collections (not available yet but will be available soon) ⏰
-- Events (not available yet but will be available soon)
+- Events (not available yet but will be available soon) ⏰

-### Features We're Work On
+### Features We're Working On

-- wixData.v2 features in weivData (Create, Drop and List Indexes, Create and Manage Collections etc.)
+- wixData.v2 features in weivData (Create, Drop and List Indexes, Create and Manage Collections etc.) ⏰
-- queryReferenced function.
+- queryReferenced function. ⏰
-- Data Hooks (afterInsert, beforeInsert, afterUpdate etc.)
+- Data Hooks (afterInsert, beforeInsert, afterUpdate etc.) ⏰
-- Multilanguage Support (read and write data in multilanguage)
+- Multilanguage Support (read and write data in multilanguage) ⏰
-- Returning string _id but using ObjectId internally

 ---